NASCAR In-Season Challenge: Format

-The tournament consists of eight regular season races that are run during the regular season, with all races counting toward the regular season and playoff standings as normal.
-For the first three races, all full-time drivers in the series are eligible to compete.
-Race winners automatically qualify for the bracket, and are joined by the drivers with the best finish in any of the three races.
-Any ties in finishing position are broken by total race points.
+The tournament consists of five races that are run during the regular season, with all races counting toward the standings as normal.
 The 32 drivers with the best performances move on to the next phase of the tournament.
 The seeding races for 2025 were streamed on Amazon Prime Video as part of their inaugural broadcasting tenure.
 The last five races are conducted in a single elimination bracket.
 In each of the four "Challenge Rounds", the driver in each matchup with the better finish advances, while the other is eliminated.
 This process will continue until only two drivers remain in what is known as the "Champions Round"; the driver with the better finish in that race will be the tournament champion and win a $1 million bonus.
 All tournament races are shown on TNT.

 In 2025, the first race of the bracketed portion was held at Atlanta Motor Speedway for the Quaker State 400 on June 28.
-The rest of the races include the Chicago Street Course, Sonoma, Dover, and Indianapolis.
+The rest of the races included the Chicago Street Course, Sonoma, Dover, and Indianapolis.

+In 2026, seeding was tweaked so that the seeding would be based on regular season driver points standings with more wins, then highest finish, as the tiebreaker, as opposed to the three seeding races.